 Jim rolled his eyes.
 "You think Decker would have gotten himself stranded?"

-“Decker would not have performed maintenance on this shuttle, Jim.
-It is not your fault this was not done correctly.”
-Spock looked to where Chapel was treating Miller and D’lehr.
-“Fortunately, no one was seriously hurt.”
+"Decker would not have performed maintenance on this shuttle, Jim.
+It is not your fault this was done incorrectly."
+Spock looked to where Chapel was treating Miller and D'lehr.
+"Fortunately, no one was seriously hurt."

 "That we know of.
 She hasn't told me if they have internal injuries."

 "I do not believe they do.
 She would have a different expression," Spock said, and Kirk frowned, wondering how the hell Spock knew what kind of expression Chris would have for different occasions.